Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Stretch/Zoom/Tile Picture Methods

 The Zoom Picture Size Mode option will attempt to maintain the right proportions of the image when stretched to match the dimensions of the Form.
 But both the Stretch and Zoom options will show stretch marks when the Form is restored to its original size.
-This is very much evident when a .jpeg or .GIF image is used.
+This is much evident when a .jpeg or GIF image is used.

 The One Pixel Width Image

-2. Select Attributes. . . from Image Menu.
+2. Select Attributes... from Image Menu.

-4. Check the Units selected is Pixels.
+4. Check Units selected are Pixels.

 5. Save the image with a different name.